Paulvinc/Xente-Fraud-Detection/README.md

 This is a machine learning project of being able to predict whether a transaction is a fraud or not.
 The Dataset is taken from a closed [Zindi](https://zindi.africa/competitions/xente-fraud-detection-challenge) competition.

+Fraud detection is an important application of machine learning in the financial services sector.
+This solution will help Xente provide improved and safer service to its customers.

+This competition is sponsored by Xente, Innovation Village, and insight2impact.

 ##
 Requirements: